**CONTAINS PREVIOUSLY RELEASED MATERIAL**

 Frequently Asked Questions

 - How long is it?
 A Midnight Clear is approximately 30,000 words; it was published previously as a freebie.
 A Midnight Kiss is a little over 20,000; it was previously serialized on the series’ mailing list.
-Each could likely be read in a single sitting.
-They’re complete romances and as of November 16, 2016, they’re only available in this set.
+Each could likely be read in a single sitting, but both have happily ever afters.

 - Can these stories standalone?
 Yes.
 Both heroes later become astronauts and they (and their wives) show up in the Fly Me to the Moon series.
 These novellas focus on how they met and fell in love a decade prior to the space race.

 - What’s the heat level?
-A Midnight Clear is sweet with a wedding night epilogue; A Midnight Kiss is sweet.
-Both are swoony courtship stories.
+A Midnight Clear is kisses only plus a wedding night epilogue; A Midnight Kiss is kisses only.
+In terms of the tone, both are swoony courtship stories.

 - How holiday-ish are these novellas?
 A Midnight Clear isn’t very Christmas-y.
 There’s a tablespoon of holiday cheer, but it’s understated.
 Most of A Midnight Kiss takes place at a New Year’s Eve party.